 But with a basic understanding of baby’s sleep needs and a willingness to listen to your mama and papa instincts, you can make it through the sleep challenges of baby and toddlerhood.
 Really, it can be a beautiful time to bond with your little one as you learn to listen to their cues.

 The most important part of surviving the odd sleep patterns of babyhood is setting realistic expectations for both yourself and your little one.
 And some of that means not expecting anything other than listening.
-Aren’t we all parenting experts before we become parents?
-Leaving room in your heart and plans for your baby’s nuances will make a difference in your ability to adapt.

 The truth is that none of us really sleep through the night.
 Even if we don’t realize it, sleep comes in waves.
 In healthy adults, our sleep hormones are triggered by the waning light in the evening, and they let up when the light returns in the morning.
 In between, the intensity of sleep comes and goes in cycles.
 These rhythms change during pregnancy, likely to prepare us for the shift when baby comes.
 (Sometimes, it feels like and extends to pregnancy insomnia, which is a problem.)